 BMW R 18 Drivetrain

 But what makes the R 18 a little special is that this is a cruiser motorcycle with a driveshaft.
-There are very few cruisers motorcycles with driveshafts still made, and they haven’t been updated in a while.
+There are very few cruiser motorcycles with driveshafts still made, and they haven’t been updated in a while.
 There’s the Suzuki M109R for example (I nearly wrote it “M 109 R”… BMW-style!), but it hasn’t been updated in ages (or ever, in some ways).

 What’s even better is that it’s an exposed driveshaft.
 It gleams at standstill.
 If only I could look down and see the thing spinning while riding!